Downing Ventures EIS

 - Minimum investment £15,000

-Downing LLP is an established manager of VCTs, EIS and IHT products.
+Downing LLP is an established manager with over £1 billion in assets under management, the majority of which is split between its VCT, EIS and IHT products.
 Most of its investment strategies have been conservative to date, however changes to VCT and EIS rules means it is now focussing on growth capital opportunities for new investment.

 Downing has three main sources of investment opportunities for the Ventures fund.
 The first is the range of Downing VCTs, which co-invest alongside the Ventures EIS fund and allows Downing to provide substantial funding support to investee firms.
 Secondly, Downing has a network of VC funds across the UK, Europe and the States including Unilever Ventures, Balderton Capital and BGF Ventures.
 Downing has also built partnerships with government agencies, including the European Space Agency and the London Co-Investment Fund.